PERSOL HR DATA BANK in APAC

 Limitation of foreign workers

-No worker with foreign citizenship is allowed to occupy positions related to human resources and/or occupy certain positions (Labor Law, Article 42, Paragraph 5).
+No worker with foreign citizenship is allowed to occupy positions related to human resources and/or occupy certain positions (Manpower Law, Article 42, Paragraph 5).
 Also, these foreign workers are not allowed to work under dual employment except for certain positions (Minister of Manpower Regulation No. 8 of 2021).

 -